 12. Describe how anticipation of the Second Coming [of Christ] affected reform movements in the 19th century.
 Explain how these movements connected to the Market Revolution.

 13. Explain why basic education (the 3 R’s) started to matter more during the 19th century.

-14. Summarize how steam power impacted religion, education, and politics.
+14. Looking back over this section, summarize how steam power impacted religion, education, and politics.

 15. Distinguish between moral relativism as it’s sometimes described in the media and what it means to historians.
 Identify an example of moral relativism from the Market Revolution.

 1. Describe the basics of the Atlantic slave trade.
 Where did most slaves originate?
 Identify the Middle Passage and how slaves got to America.
 Where did they go in America?

 2. Analyze why Exodus was a popular Biblical book for slaves.